slatedocs/slate/source/includes/api/_payplan.md

 --------- | -----------
 customer* | The customer ID.
 method* | The payment method to use.
 Format: `cc:<id>` for cards. `ach:<id>` for ACH/Check payments.
 E.g.: `cc:12`.
 type* | Plan type.
-"S" for subscription and "P" for payplan. scheme* | The plan scheme type.
-"M" for monthly and "Y" for annually/yearly. balance* | The due amount. start* | The date the plan will start in YYYY-MM-DD format. (e.g 2015-10-12). fee | Initial fee amount. callback | The URL that will be use by the system when a payment has been made. duration | The payment count limit.
-Applies only to metered plan. total | Total amount that will be charge for the entire plan period.
-Applies only to metered plan.
+"S" for subscription and "P" for recurring plan. scheme* | The plan scheme type.
+"M" for monthly, "Y" for annually/yearly, "W" for weekly, "BW" for bi-weekly, and "Q" for quarterly. balance* | The due amount. start* | The date the plan will start in YYYY-MM-DD format. (e.g 2015-10-12). fee | Initial fee amount. callback | The URL that will be use by the system when a payment has been made. duration | The payment count limit.
+Applies only to payplan. total | Total amount that will be charge for the entire plan period.
+Applies only to payplan.

 <aside class="notice">* = Required.</aside>